Brittney Exline

-Brittney Exline is the youngest African-American female to be accepted into an Ivy League school, at 15.
+Brittney Exline is an American software engineer.
+She is the youngest African-American female to be accepted into an Ivy League school, at 15.
 She went on to become the United States' youngest African-American engineer.

 Life

 Exline was born on Valentine's Day in Colorado Springs, Colorado to Chyrese and Christopher Exline.
 Brittney taught herself to read at age 2, and skipped three grades as a youth.
 She graduated from her high school's International Baccalaureate program.
 Exline also studied anthropology at Harvard University while in school.
 She went on to receive a full scholarship to the University of Pennsylvania in 2007 at 15, making her the youngest African-American to be accepted into an Ivy League school.
 While in college, she majored in engineering.
 In 2011, at the age of 19, she graduated cum laude with a bachelor's degree in computer science.
 After graduation, Exline became a software engineer for Chitika, an online advertising network.